pSpitzner/beets-flask/docs/develop/resources/macos.md

 ## iTerm tmux

-You can use iTerms tmux support to natively connect to the session that we have running in the beets container.
+You can use iTerm's tmux support to natively connect to the session that we have running in the beets container.
 Simply create a new iterm profile with the following start command:

 ```
 ssh -t  your_server "/usr/bin/docker exec -it -u beetle beets-flask /usr/bin/tmux -CC new -A -s beets-socket-term"